Non-Violent Communication

 5. Taking Responsibility for Our Feelings

-The third component of NVC entails the acknowledgment of the root of our feelings.
+The third component of NVC entails the acknowledgement of the root of our feelings.

 NVC heightens our awareness that what others say and do may be the stimulus, but never the cause, of our feelings.